-For the top of the piece, you have the option to seal it extremely thoroughly or to cover it with anything that you would use for a kitchen countertop; the idea is that the surface should be waterproof, durable, and pleasing to look at.
-Marble or granite will add an air of elegance to any bathroom.
+For the top of your DIY bathroom vanity, you have the option either to seal it extremely thoroughly or to cover it with anything that you would use for a kitchen countertop; the idea is that the surface should be waterproof, durable, and pleasing to look at.
+Marble or granite will add an air of elegance to any bath or powder room.
 Another possibility is to tie the room together by using the same tile that lines the walls of your shower.
 If you'd like to make a quirkier home fashion statement, why not well-sealed butcher block or an overlay of industrial chic concrete?

-Here your big decision will be whether to choose an overmount or vessel basin (a sink type that sits on top of the vanity counter) vs undermount (where the basin's lip is mounted underneath the vanity's top surface).
+Here your big decision will be whether to choose an overmount or vessel sink (basin types that sit on top of the vanity counter) vs undermount (where the basin's lip is mounted underneath the vanity's top surface).
 While the latter makes for easy cleanup and reduces splashing, an overmount sink is much simpler to install.
-Remember these three important factors when you select a sink for a repurposed-furniture vanity:
+Remember these 3 important factors when you select a sink for a repurposed-furniture vanity:

-- The piece must be sturdy enough to support the weight of whichever basin you purchase
+- Weight.
+The vanity must be sturdy enough to support the weight of whichever basin you purchase.

-- Installing an overmount style will raise the total height, so consider how tall you want the finished product to be (36" is becoming the new standard, up from 32-34"), and
+- Height.
+Installing an overmount sink will raise the total height, so consider how tall you want the finished product to be (36" is the new standard, up from 32-34").

 Points to Keep in Mind

 When you upcycle an inexpensive piece or a roadside rescue, you can experiment and stretch your DIY wings without making a major financial investment in the project.
 Creating a vanity from start to finish calls for a fair bit of skill with do-it-yourself projects.
-However, if you're lacking in experience or self-confidence, you could hire a plumber to deal with attaching the basin and piping.
+However, if you're lacking in experience or self-confidence, why not hire a plumber to deal with attaching the basin and piping?
 You'll get to do the fun part -- finding just the right salvaged piece for the body of the vanity and embellishing it to your taste.

 Laura Firszt writes for networx.com.